ianwalter/destination/README.md

 # Destination

-**Destination is a style sheet that makes websites that are being rapidly-prototyped look beautiful.**
+**Destination is a style sheet that makes website prototypes look beautiful.**

 The styles are derived from the utility-first [Tailwind CSS][twUrl] framework.
 This allows nearly unlimited flexibility while prototyping websites.
 However,